 Is a steel or aluminum pop up tent model better for me?

 A 10x10 steel frame pop up tent with custom printing typically ranges from $399 - $699, while a 10x10 aluminum frame canopy model with custom printing can range anywhere from $899 to $2,899.
-So right away we know, steel frame tents are quite a bit cheaper than their aluminum counterparts.
+So right away we know, steel frame tents are quite a bit cheaper (which is a common problem in this industry) than their aluminum counterparts.
 But why is there such a big pricing discrepancy?

 Comparing Strength & Durability